-These types of benefits, including vacation rights, are current liabilities included in 'Other accounts payable', they are measured at nominal value (without discount) that the TPG expects to pay as a result of the unused right and are recognized as expenses in the income of the period.
+These types of benefits, including vacation rights, are current liabilities included in 'Other accounts payable', they are measured at nominal value (without discount) that TPG expects to pay as a result of the unused right and are recognized as expenses in the income of the period.

-Retirement benefits under the defined contribution scheme As of December 31, 2020 and 2019, these types of plans did not exist.
+Retirement benefits under the defined contribution scheme As of December 31, 2021 and 2020, these types of plans did not exist.